neondatabase/website/content/docs/manage/databases.md

 ## Manage databases with SQL

 You can create and manage databases in Neon with SQL, as you can with any stand-alone PostgreSQL instance.

-To create a database with SQL, issue a `CREATE DATABASE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
-For example:
+To create a database, issue a `CREATE DATABASE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).

 ```sql
 CREATE DATABASE testdb;
 ```

 Most standard [PostgreSQL CREATE DATABASE parameters](https://www.postgresql.org/docs/current/sql-createdatabase.html) are supported with the exception of `TABLESPACE`.
-This parameter requires access to the local file system, which is not supported.
+This parameter requires access to the local file system, which is not permitted on Neon.

-The role that creates a database is automatically made the owner of the database and has all of the expected PostgreSQL privileges on the database, including the ability to `DROP` the database, `CONNECT` to the database, and create new `SCHEMAS` in it.
+The role that creates a database is the owner of the database.
+This role has the typical default PostgreSQL privileges on the database, including the ability to `DROP` the database, `CONNECT` to the database, and create new `SCHEMAS` in it.
 For more information about database object privileges in PostgreSQL, see [Privileges](https://www.postgresql.org/docs/current/ddl-priv.html).

-[The neon_superuser role](/docs/manage/roles/the-neon_superuser-role) is not automatically granted access on databases created with SQL.
+The [neon_superuser role](/docs/manage/roles/the-neon_superuser-role) is not granted access on databases created with SQL, as it is for databases created with the Neon console or API.

-For an example of creating a database with SQL, refer to the [Manage databases access with SQL guide](/docs/guides/manage-database-access).
+For a database creation example, refer to the [Manage database access with SQL](/docs/guides/manage-database-access) guide.

 ## Manage databases with the Neon API